-headspace Wagga Wagga is a place where young people who are going through a tough time can get support.
+headspace Wagga Wagga, located on Wiradjuri land, is a place where young people who are going through a tough time can get support.

-We provide a safe and confidential environment for young people to access services across four areas:
+We provide a safe and confidential environment for young people to access free services for:

 - physical health

 - alcohol and other drugs support